flytanisha/bob-lab-cobol2java/PRE-REQUISITES.md

 ---

-## IBM Bob and VS Code
+## IBM Bob IDE

-1. Download and install **VS Code**: https://code.visualstudio.com/download
+1. Download and install Bob.
+Open Bob and confirm it launches without errors.
+Download link: https://bob.ibm.com/download
-2. Install the **IBM Bob** extension from the VS Code marketplace
-3. Sign in to IBM Bob with your IBM credentials
+2. Sign in to IBM Bob with your IBM credentials
-4. Open the workshop repository folder in VS Code: **File → Open Folder** → select `COBOL2JAVA-Lab/`
+3. Open the workshop repository folder in VS Code: **File → Open Folder** → select `COBOL2JAVA-Lab/`
-5. Confirm Bob is active — you should see the Bob icon or chat panel in the sidebar
+4. Confirm Bob is active — you should see the Bob icon or chat panel in the sidebar

 ---